atlassian/themis/README.md

 ## Contributors

-The following developers have contributed to Themis (in order of appearance of their first contribution):
+The following developers have actively contributed to Themis (in order of appearance of their first contribution):

 * [whummer](https://github.com/whummer) (Waldemar Hummer)
 * [FJK-NZ](https://github.com/FJK-NZ) (Feliks Krawczyk)